-In many cases, hackers are not always trying to steal information or vandalize websites.
+In many cases, hackers are not always trying to use malware to steal information or vandalize websites.
 Instead, they may simply be attempting to use your server to deliver spam or to serve up malicious files.

 Here are 5 simple ways you can protect your website from hacking:

 Keep All Software Updated

 Most websites (WordPress, Joomla) use some type of software for CMS, blog and plugins.
 Because hacking is quite often carried out by automated scripts tasked to search the web for known website software security vulnerabilities in an effort to exploit them, it is important that all website software be kept up to date.
 If you have a Managed WordPress hosting plan, WordPress should be automatically updated on an ongoing basis.